How to Teach English to Spanish Speakers: 20 Things Every ESL Teacher Needs to Know

-Since a lot of English-language TV shows and movies that are shown in Spanish-speaking countries (especially Spain) are dubbed right into Spanish, people don’t get much of an opportunity to train their ear for English.
+Since a lot of English TV shows and movies that are shown in Spanish-speaking countries (especially Spain) are dubbed into Spanish, people don’t get much of an opportunity to train their ear for English.

 The good thing about this is that they really appreciate it and learn better when you speak slowly.

-I’m not talking super slow, like you’re on the moon or underwater or something (not like, “hhheeelllooooo”) but at a slightly calmer pace and with strong enunciation.
-A simple rule of thumb is to speak the same tempo that they speak in English.
+A simple rule of thumb is to speak at the same tempo that they speak in English.

-If you want to give them an occasional challenge, designate specific class days or short blocks of time to speaking at a natural, native speaker’s English pace.
-Overall, your students should always feel comforted that they’ll know they can understand you and your usual pace.
+If you want to give them an occasional challenge, designate specific class days or short blocks of time to speak at a natural, native speaker’s pace.

 Regardless of the possible reasons, they may feel intimidated.
 Be prepared to handle this in your classroom.